LAST REVIEWED Nov 16 2021 20 MIN READ

 How does a profit-sharing plan work?

 A profit-sharing plan is a qualified plan subject to Internal Revenue Codes (IRC) Section 401(a) and its rules and restrictions.
-The first step to establishing a profit-sharing plan is determining the terms of the plan.
-Since a profit-sharing plan is a “qualified retirement plan,” they must also comply with all applicable rules under the IRC and ERISA.
-The employer has design discretion, within set parameters, when selecting discretionary provisions.
+The first step to establishing a profit-sharing plan is determining the terms of the plan via a plan document.
+Since a profit-sharing plan is a “qualified retirement plan,” it must also comply with all applicable rules under ERISA.
+The employer has plan design discretion, within set parameters, when selecting discretionary provisions.

 Common types of profit-sharing plan formulas